All Episodes

 I'm just accepting what I know.

-What you were told.
+But you were told.

 No, actually, I wasn't even told that.

-Alright, I've got you.
+All right, I've got you.

-Wild Card Line, you're on the air with Philip Trough.
+Wildcard line, you're on the air with Philip Trough.

 Hi.